ancuongnguyen07/AdvancedNetworking/server-sockets.md

 ### Iterative event handling

-Perhaps the easiest approach is to handle all sockets in an iterative loop in a single thread.
+Multiple sockets can be handled one at a time in an iterative loop in a single thread.
 Sockets can be made **non-blocking** in which case they return a specific **WouldBlock** error whenever the call (e.g. `read` or `write`) would not be able to return immediately.
 The Posix C API has functions such as